 DRIVELINE: Stator vane assembly must remain OEM stock from factory.
+SeaDoo HX may use OEM plastic pump housing provided it retains the small diameter hub and the same amount of veins.
+Polaris Hurricane my update to the factory superseded Polaris 6 vein pump.
 Pump mounting plate and/or pump shoe may be modified or aftermarket.
 Titanium driveshafts are not allowed.
 Impeller may be modified or aftermarket.
 Pump nozzle and directional nozzle may be modified or aftermarket.
-Overall length of the complete pump and nozzle assembly may be no more than 50.00mm (1.97 in.) longer than original equipment.
+Overall length of the complete pump and nozzle assembly may be no more than 50.00mm (1.97 in.) longer than original equipment, whether using spacers or extended nozzles.
 Aftermarket nozzle-trim systems may be used.
 Kawasaki, Polaris and Yamaha models may add additional cooling fitting.
 Visibility spout must be removed or plugged.
-Silicone adhesive sealant may be used in addition to original equipment seal to seal pump inlet.
+Silicone adhesive sealant or alike may be used in addition to original equipment seal to seal pump inlet.
 Couplers, bearing housing and driveshaft may be modified or aftermarket provided they maintain a 1:1 drive ratio between the engine and the pump.
-SeaDoo HX may backdate to 580 PTO.
+SeaDoo HX must retain OEM unmodified 720 flywheel.
 Kawasaki X2 may use aftermarket pump cones.